 The procedure in the Patents Court and the IPEC is detailed in an Annex.

 The cost of taking patent infringement proceedings through trial can be high.
 The cost depends very much on the particular facts of each case and whether the case is at the High Court or at the IPEC.
+The following is an indication of the level of costs that could be involved and factors which might affect this.

 In the UK, only a small proportion of infringement actions ever reach the stage of full Trial.
 The Defendant may seek, and the Claimant can offer, a settlement at any time before hearing.
 The most common occasions for settlement approaches are (i) at the stage of exchange of Statements of Case, before heavy legal and technical expenditure arises, and (ii) in the months prior to the hearing when, although a decreasing potential for saving is available, the consequences of winning or losing become more apparent, and the demands on the time and money of the parties are high.